Insurgency in Balochistan: Military response

-Many Balochis have not tended to look favourably on Pakistan and the army's intervention in politics as they see the military as dominated by Punjabis and the interests of the Punjabis (who make up 45% of Pakistan's population) and lacking Baloch representation.
+Many Balochis have tended to not look favourably on the Pakistan army's intervention in politics as they consider the military dominated by Punjabis (who make up 45% of Pakistan's population) and Punjabi interests, and lack representation for Balochis.

 In the insurgencies themselves, the military's "harsh response" has led to "a spiral of violence".
-(See § Human rights issues below.)
 A report by the Pakistan Security Research Unit notes, "Islamabad's militarized approach has led to ... violence, widespread human rights abuses, mass internal displacement and the deaths of hundreds of civilians and armed personnel."

-According to the International Crisis Group the attempt to crush the insurgency as in earlier insurgencies is feeding Baloch disaffection.
+According to the International Crisis Group, the attempt to crush the insurgency as in earlier insurgencies is feeding Baloch disaffection.

-Moderate Balochs have been alienated from the government by the imprisonment of civilians without charges, and routine kidnapping of dissidents.
+Moderate Balochis have been alienated from the government by the imprisonment of civilians without charges, and the routine kidnapping of dissidents.
+(Note: Researcher Mickey Kupecz credits the political domination of Pakistan by the military to the tendency to respond to the insurgency with "overwhelming force" rather than with a political approach.
+"That the Baloch issue has been handled militarily rather than politically makes sense given the lack of civilian control over the country.
+Despite the restoration of democracy after the departure of General Pervez Musharraf, the military remains the dominant political authority and pays no heed to the commands of the civilian government. ...
+Unsurprisingly, its response to nearly any problem has been one of overwhelming force.
+As a consequence, Balochistan has become a third front for the military ...")

 Foreign support

 Afghanistan

-Afghanistan has provided sanctuary and training to Baloch separatists in 1948, in the mid-1950s, and more vigorously under the regime of Afghan President Mohammed Daoud Khan.
-In the 1970s, Daoud Khan's government established training camps in Afghanistan, at Kabul and Kandahar, for Baloch rebels.
+Afghanistan provided sanctuary and training to Baloch separatists in 1948, in the mid-1950s, and more vigorously under the regime of Afghan President Mohammed Daoud Khan.
+In the 1970s, Daoud Khan's government established training camps for Baloch rebels at Kabul and Kandahar in Afghanistan.
 These were the first modern training camps in the country.
 The camps in Kabul were under the supervision and control of Republican guards.

-The former Pakistani ambassador to the US, Hussain Haqqani, wrote that in the 1970s training camps were set up in Afghanistan by Daoud to support Baloch separatists in Pakistan.
+The former Pakistani ambassador to the US, Hussain Haqqani, wrote that, in the 1970s, Daoud Khan set up training camps in Afghanistan to support Baloch separatists in Pakistan.
 According to a student paper, "Pakistan's fear that a communist Afghanistan would embolden the Baloch and Pashtun Marxist separatists in the western Pakistani province of Balochistan was confirmed when Daoud began supporting Marxist Baloch and Pashtun groups in eastern Afghanistan".

-As president, Daoud started antagonising Pakistan [...]
-He set up a training camp outside Kandahar for Baluch rebels to foment trouble across the border in Pakistan...
+Additionally, as Christian Parenti writes: "As president, Daoud started antagonising Pakistan [...]
+He set up a training camp outside Kandahar for Baluch rebels to foment trouble across the border in Pakistan."